u241c/u241c.github.io/README.md

 # Newsfeed

-A simple web app that pulls Url news articles the "The Guardian".
-The Guardian is British news which is owned by the Scott Trust Limited.
-The Guadian targets well educated liberal audience an average age of 44.
+A simple web app that pulls Url news articles from the "The Guardian".
+"The Guardian" is British news, which is owned by the Scott Trust Limited.
+The Guadian's demographic target is well educated liberal audience with the average age of 44.
+Simply place your desired topic of interest in the empty container, press search and enjoy news articles from "The Guardian".

 ## Technologies used
 - HTML5